 Calligraphy Wall Decorative Tablou

-Ancient Persia’s advanced culture and economy, as well as its dedication to scientific, artistic, and cultural development, called for a tool to preserve and pass knowledge on to future generations.
-This need was started by the advent of cuneiform in circa 4,000 BC and has now reached the Nasta'liq script and calligraphy.
+Ancient Persia's advanced culture and economy, as well as its dedication to scientific, artistic, and cultural development, called for a tool to preserve and pass knowledge on to future generations.
+This need was started by the advent of cuneiform circa 4,000 BC and has now reached the Nasta'liq script and wall art forms like calligraphy painting.

-The Persian writing system as we know it today originated about 1,000 years ago.
-A combination of the Semitic, Arabic (Quran-based calligraphies such as ayatul kursi calligraphy), Kufic, and other scripts, the writing system offered a vast field for artistic creation.
-Thanks to its visual excellence and originality, the Persian script is considered a form of fine art.
+If you want to review Persian calligraphy in order to select the best one before you buy, you are in the right place.
+The Persian artful writing method as we know it today, Persian Calligraphy, originated about 1,000 years ago.
+A combination of the Semitic, Arabic (Quran-based calligraphies such as Ayatul Kursi calligraphy), Kufic, and other scripts, the writing system offered a vast field for artistic creation.
+Thanks to its visual excellence and originality, the Persian script, calligraphy, is considered a form of fine art, and nowadays, there is a painting form of it which is called calligraphy painting.

 Tughra Calligraphy Art